agrc/Presentations/README.md

 # Presentations
-A place to keep presentations given by AGRC employees.
+A place to keep presentations given by UGRC employees.

 [View the presentations](http://agrc.github.io/Presentations/)